chriswickens/chriswickens/README.md

 - 👋 Hi, I’m @chriswickens
 - 👀 I’m interested in Programming, Music, Guitars, Metal Music
 - 🌱 I’m currently learning C#, CSS, HTML
-- 💞️ I’m looking to collaborate on Nothing right now, I need more experience!
+- 💞️ I’m looking to collaborate on nothing right now, I need more experience!
-- 📫 How to reach me via email please!

 <!---
 chriswickens/chriswickens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.